Skip to content

 1. Make sure you’re on the ‘What are my repayments?’ tab.

-2. Fill in how much you want to borrow – you can either enter it into the box or use the slider.
+2. Enter the amount you want to borrow or use the slider.

 4. The average APR (annual percentage rate) is shown, but ideally you should adjust this to whether you have a good or bad credit rating to get a more accurate result.
-If you’ve got a poor credit score, you’re more likely to have to pay a higher interest rate.
+If you have a poor credit score, you’ll typically have to pay a higher interest rate.

-6. If you want to, you can then see what impact it has if, for example, you pay back your loan faster or over a longer period.
-You can also see how much more your payments will be if you have to pay a higher interest rate.
+6. If you want to, you can change the variables to see what the effect is if you pay back your loan earlier than planned or stretch the loan over a longer period.
+You can also see how much more your payments will cost if you have to pay a higher interest rate.

-When you’re working out how long you want to take to repay, don’t forget to think about how long you’re likely to keep the car for and –particularly if it’s second hand – how much life it’s got left in it.
-You don’t want to still be repaying a loan for a car that’s on the scrap heap.
+When you’re working out how long you want to take to repay the loan, think about how long you’re likely to keep the car.
+If it’s second hand and coming to the end of its life, you won’t want to be repaying a loan for a car that’s on the scrap heap.

 To see how much you can borrow: